Semiparametric Conditional Factor Models in Asset Pricing: Estimation Method

-Second, consider the least squares estimation approach \citep{Parketal_FactorDynamics_2009}, which is at the core of the instrumented PCA (IPCA) of \citet{Kellyetal_Characteristics_2019}.
-The least squares estimation problem is nonconvex and thus cannot be solved explicitly; \citet{Parketal_FactorDynamics_2009} develop a numerical algorithm to find the estimators, while \citet{Kellyetal_Characteristics_2019} propose an alternating least squares procedure.
-However, both methods may require a good choice of initial values as convergence to the correct solution is not assured and their asymptotic properties are not well-understood.
-Lastly, while IPCA implicitly relies on a long time-series of returns, regressed-PCA does not require a large $T$, which allows for sub-sample analyses as well as capturing potential time-variation in the coefficients ($a$ and $B$).
+where $S_{t} = \Phi(Z_t)(\Phi(Z_t)'\Phi(Z_t))^{-1}(\Phi(Z_t)'\Phi(Z_t))^{-1}\Phi(Z_t)^{\prime}$.
+The objective functions of these two approaches differ, except when $\Phi(Z_t)'\Phi(Z_t)/N=I_{JM}$.\footnote{See Appendix \ref{App: Sec: C1} for discussion.} Essentially, the least squares approach in \eqref{Eqn: objls} maximizes in-sample $R^2$, while regressed-PCA in \eqref{Eqn: objregpca} optimizes time-series comovement of $\tilde Y_{t}$, which captures the most cross-sectional variations of individual asset returns.
+A key challenge with the least squares approach is that its minimization problem is nonconvex and cannot be solved explicitly.
+While \citet{Parketal_FactorDynamics_2009} develop a numerical algorithm to find the estimators, and \citet{Kellyetal_Characteristics_2019} propose an alternating least squares procedure, both methods may require careful selection of initial values to ensure convergence to the correct solution.
+Furthermore, the asymptotic properties of these algorithms are not well understood.
+In addition to the asymptotic properties that we derive, our regressed-PCA provides estimators that can always be explicitly solved.
+Unlike IPCA, which relies on a long time series of returns, our regressed-PCA does not require a large time dimension $T$, enabling sub-sample analyses and capturing potential time variation in the coefficients ($a$ and $B$).

-Overall, in addition to the asymptotic properties that we derive, our estimators can always be explicitly solved for, and their computation is easy since it involves only least-squares regression and PCA.
+Another advantage of our regressed-PCA approach lies in factor construction.
+As the number of factors, $K$, increases by one, regressed-PCA simply constructs an additional factor on top of existing ones through PCA.
+In contrast, IPCA requires reconstructing all factors by recomputing alternating least squares, making it sensitive to the number of factors.
+For example, the first factor under $K=2$ may differ significantly from the first factor under $K=1$, and the factor space under $K=2$ does not necessarily nest the factor space under $K=1$.
+Moreover, IPCA's factors can be correlated.
+In contrast, regressed-PCA produces factors that are uncorrelated by construction and remain stable, regardless of the number of factors chosen.

+Overall, in addition to its formal inference procedures and well-established asymptotic properties, our regressed-PCA offers significant computational simplicity.
+It accommodates nonzero alphas, time-varying characteristics, unbalanced panels, and short samples, making it particularly suitable for empirical asset pricing.
+Moreover, it provides stable and reliable factor construction.

-\subsection{Asset Pricing Interpretation}
+\section{Asset Pricing Interpretation}